TosbackCgusBridge-Bot/CGUs-versions/Uk/Privacy Policy.md

 INFORMATION SHARING AND DISCLOSURE

-Yahoo does not rent, sell, or share information about you (including personally identifiable information) with other people or non-affiliated companies except to provide products or services you've requested, when we have your permission, or for the following purposes:
+Yahoo does not rent, sell, or share information about you (including personally identifiable information) with other people or non-affiliated companies except to provide products or services you've requested, when we have your permission, or in the following circumstances:

 *   to provide the information to trusted partners who work on behalf of or with Yahoo under confidentiality agreements.
 These companies may use such information to help Yahoo communicate with you (to the extent consented by you) about offers from Yahoo and our marketing partners.
 However, these companies do not have any independent right to share this information.
 *   to respond to subpoenas, court orders, legal process, or to any legitimate request by authorities with which compliance is required, or to establish or exercise legal rights or defend against legal claims.